yadavnikhil429/jamming/README.md

 # Jamming
+an off platform codecademy project using react app.

+ ## discription
 Jamming is a music search and playlist creation web app that allows users to search for tracks, create custom playlists, and save them using the Spotify API.

 ## Features